 Collegiate’s values, its commitment to a rigorous life of the mind, and its history of resilience, have prepared us well for the extraordinary challenges we are all facing.
 Saying that we are the oldest school in the country does not mean much if we do not use our experience to prepare us to face these challenges with determination, grit, thoughtfulness, creativity, and courage.
 I speak of the devastation and the continued uncertainty of the coronavirus and of our national reckoning with racial injustice that has revealed how Collegiate can and must be a more equitable place.
 These are uniquely difficult issues to confront, and I am proud that our community is leaning into solving them.

-Again, there remains much more for me to learn in the months ahead, and even if from a distance, I am looking forward to the many conversations with those in our community and observations of the teachers and students in action.
-I invite you to learn more alongside me and hope that you will reach out to me with questions about Collegiate.
+I hope that you will reach out to me with questions about Collegiate.
 I am honored to be part of this school and hope that you will be as well.

 David S. Lourie